mbezjak/kin/README.md

 create a new job and configure it the way you'd like.
 Afterwards copy job configuration into `*.tpl` file.
 For example, for maven project named `foo` copy `$JENKINS_HOME/jobs/foo/config.xml` into `maven.tpl`.
-Now edit template by replacing variable configuration with `$name` properties.
-It will make more sense in example section.
+Now edit template by replacing variable configuration properties with `$name`.
+It will make more sense in walkthrough section.

 ## DSL exaplained (build.kin file)
 Simple DSL is setup to support `build.kin` file.
 It looks like this: